influxdata/docs-v2/content/enterprise_influxdb/v1/administration/backup-and-restore.md

 #### Perform a metadata only backup

-Perform a metadata only backup into a specific directory with the command below.
+The following example shows how to create and store a metadata-only backup in a specific directory.
 The directory must already exist.

 ```bash